How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 When I work with a family on an inherited property, I’m not just listing a home.
 I’m coordinating a process that involves multiple parties and moving parts.
 That typically includes:

-- Recommending estate sale companies for items of value (turn the cleanout into cash)
+- Recommending estate sale companies for items of value — turn the cleanout into cash where possible

 - Lining up licensed contractors for any repairs or improvements worth making

-- Using the Lovery Concierge Program to front costs with zero out-of-pocket (covered at closing)
+- Using the Lovery Concierge Program to front prep costs with zero out-of-pocket (covered at closing)

-- Managing the listing, showings, negotiations, and closing with buyers who understand estate timelines
+- Managing the listing, showings, negotiations, and closing with buyers who actually understand estate timelines

 Inherited homes often carry the style of the decade they were last updated — and that’s not necessarily a problem.
 The question isn’t “how do we modernize this home?”
 The question is: what does a buyer see when they walk through the door, and does that first impression cost us money or make us money?

-“Inherited homes that have been lived in by one owner for decades have a particular look and feel – and buyers can sense whether it’s been prepared or just listed.
+“Inherited homes that have been lived in by one owner for decades have a particular look and feel — and buyers can sense whether the home was prepared or just listed.
 The goal isn’t a full renovation.
 It’s editing.
 Fresh paint in a modern neutral, new hardware on cabinets, cleaned grout, power-washed driveway, replaced light fixtures that were installed in 1994.
 Those changes cost a fraction of what they return in buyer perception.”

-“What I look for in these homes is what has held up well versus what reads as dated in a way that costs money at negotiation.
+“What I look for in these homes is what’s held up well versus what reads as dated in a way that costs money at negotiation.
 Original hardwood floors under carpet?
-Pull the carpet – buyers love that.
-1970s harvest gold appliances?
+Pull the carpet — buyers love that.
+Harvest-gold appliances from the seventies?
 Replace them.
 That’s not about over-improving.
 It’s about removing friction from the buyer’s mental calculation.”

 The Lovery Concierge Program exists precisely for situations like this.
-If the estate doesn’t have the cash on hand to fund pre-market improvements, we front the cost of strategic updates – deep cleaning, paint, carpet, minor repairs, landscaping – and the investment is recovered at closing from sale proceeds.
-For inherited homes with deferred maintenance that heirs don’t want to fund out-of-pocket, this is often the difference between a below-market cash offer and a competitive listing at full market value.
+If the estate doesn’t have liquid cash to fund pre-market improvements, I front the cost of strategic updates — deep cleaning, paint, carpet, minor repairs, landscaping — and the investment is recovered at closing from sale proceeds.
+For inherited homes with deferred maintenance that heirs don’t want to fund out-of-pocket, this is often the difference between a below-market cash offer and a competitive listing at full San Diego market value.

-So really, what does the full process look like when you’re selling an inherited house in San Diego?
+So really, what does the full process look like when you sell an inherited house in San Diego?
 Here’s a realistic, sequenced picture.
-Every situation is different – particularly the probate timeline – but this is the general arc.
+Every situation is different — particularly the legal timeline — but this is the general arc.

 Legal Confirmation (Weeks 1–2)

 Confirm how title is held.
-If probate is required, file the petition with the court.
-If a living trust is in place, confirm successor trustee authority.
+Determine whether AB 2016 applies, whether a living trust is in place, or whether full probate is required.
+If probate is needed, file the petition with the Superior Court.
 Identify all heirs and begin the communication structure.
-This is the foundation – everything else builds on it.
+This is the foundation — everything else builds on it.

 Property Assessment (Weeks 2–4)

-Walk the property with me and, if applicable, with Liz.
+Walk the property with me and, when applicable, with Liz on Concierge listings.
 Identify what needs to be done, what can be deferred, and what’s a liability if left unaddressed.
-Get a market value estimate as-is and with strategic improvements so you can make a truly informed decision about prep investment.
+Get a market value estimate both as-is and with strategic improvements — that’s how you make a real decision about prep investment.

 Estate Sale & Cleanout (Weeks 4–8)

-Coordinate estate sale for items of value.
-Junk removal for the rest.
-This step often takes longer than families expect – there’s more in the home than anyone realized, and the emotional weight of going through a parent’s belongings is real.
+Coordinate the estate sale for items of value.
+Junk removal and donation pickups for the rest.
+This step often takes longer than families expect — there’s more in the home than anyone realized, and the emotional weight of going through a parent’s belongings is real.
 Build buffer time here.

 Repairs & Refresh (Weeks 6–10)

-Execute the prep plan.
-This runs partially concurrent with the cleanout.
+Execute the prep plan — runs partially concurrent with the cleanout.
 Deep cleaning, paint, carpet, landscaping, any necessary repairs.
-Lovery Concierge fronts the cost if needed – no out-of-pocket expense for the estate.
+The Lovery Concierge Program fronts the cost when the estate needs it — zero out-of-pocket expense for the heirs.

 List & Market (Depends on Legal Timeline)

 Once the home is ready and the legal path is clear, we list.
-Pricing strategy is set based on current San Diego market data, comparable sales, and the property’s refreshed condition.
-For probate listings that require court confirmation, we disclose the timeline upfront and attract buyers who are patient and prepared.
+Pricing strategy is set against current San Diego market data, comparable sales, and the property’s refreshed condition.
+For probate listings requiring court confirmation, the timeline is disclosed upfront and we target buyers who are patient and prepared.

 Negotiate, Escrow & Close

-From accepted offer to close of escrow typically runs 30–60 days.
+Accepted offer to close of escrow typically runs 30–60 days.
 For court-confirmed probate sales, add 30–60 days for the confirmation hearing.
 I walk every heir through the closing statement so there are no surprises on the distribution of proceeds.
+Wire transfers, not paper checks.

 Frequently Asked Questions